Together let’s make elder abuse stop

 The Public Trustee recommends asking yourself the following questions when choosing an attorney:

-- Is your attorney able to give the time to take on the responsibility?
+- Does your attorney have the time to take on the responsibility?

-- Can they obey directions and act according to any limits or conditions placed on their authority?
+- Will they act according to any limits or conditions within the EPA?

 - Do they have the business and financial skills required to undertake the task?